-Freezing food is the best method to preserve vitamins and other vital ingredients in fruit and vegetable.
+Freezing food is the best method to preserve vitamins and other vital ingredients in fruit and vegetables.
 I love storing some of my home grown produce and using it during the winter.
 Unfortunately we often use plastic containers or even one time use only plastic bags for this.

 There are many good reasons to avoid plastic products and wrapping, especially when it comes to storing and preparing food.
 So, is there an plastic free alternative for the freezer?